 The music of Jenna Nicholls has been turning heads since she arrived on the door step of the Lower East Side of NYC.
 Whether she’s crooning a jazz standard, belting out a New Orleans style dirge or plucking her 1920’s style original ballads on her Ukulele, she’s giving a vintage genre a new spin with her own lush nostalgic style and melodic sensibility.

-Recently, Jenna has shared the stage with Oscar Winner Glen Hansard, Amanda Palmer, Lucius, Joan as Policewoman, Gerry Leonard (Spooky Ghost/David Bowie) and the Larceny Chamber Orchestra.
-In 2016 she participated in GIG, a dance/ music collaborative performance choreographed by Whitney G-Bowley and Dana Moore (Bob Fosse).
-She has performed all over the world and in venues including The Gelsey Kirkland Center for the Performing Arts and Carnegie Hall.
+Recently, Jenna has toured with Ingrid Michaelson, shared the stage with Oscar Winner Glen Hansard, Amanda Palmer, Lucius, Joan as Policewoman, Gerry Leonard (Spooky Ghost/David Bowie).
+She’s performed in venues all over the world including the Beacon Theater NYC, and Carnegie Hall.

 ALBUM REVIEWS / MUSIC